mira-wm/mira/README.md

 A collaboration between General Intuition (https://www.generalintuition.com) and Kyutai (https://kyutai.org), with the dataset, models, and training and inference code all open-sourced.

+This repository contains the code accompanying our technical report, *MIRA: Multiplayer Interactive World Models with Representation Autoencoders*.
+The report introduces the first multiplayer world model for a highly dynamic environment governed by complex physical
+interactions: a 5-billion-parameter latent diffusion model, trained on 10,000 hours of gameplay, that conditions on all four players' action streams to faithfully simulate 2v2 Rocket League matches in real time.
+Everything needed to reproduce it lives here — the dataset loader, the video codec, the action-conditioned world model, and the training and inference pipelines.

 Code: https://github.com/mira-wm/mira
 Dataset: https://huggingface.co/datasets/kyutai/rocket-science